alex-bellon/wikipedia/README.md

 - [IKEA Effect](https://en.m.wikipedia.org/wiki/IKEA_effect) - The IKEA effect is a cognitive bias in which consumers place a disproportionately high value on products they partially created.
 - [Law of triviality](https://en.wikipedia.org/wiki/Law_of_triviality) - members of an organization give disproportionate weight to trivial issues.
 - [Littlewood's law](https://en.wikipedia.org/wiki/Littlewood%27s_law) - a person can expect to experience events with odds of one in a million (defined by the law as a "miracle") at the rate of about one per month
+- [Mariko Aoki phenomenon](https://en.wikipedia.org/wiki/Mariko_Aoki_phenomenon) - a Japanese expression referring to an urge to [defecate](https://en.wikipedia.org/wiki/Defecation "Defecation") that is suddenly felt after entering bookstores.
+The phenomenon's name derives from the name of the woman who mentioned the phenomenon in a magazine article in 1985.
 - [Matilda effect](https://en.wikipedia.org/wiki/Matilda_effect) - a bias against acknowledging the achievements of those women scientists whose work is attributed to their male colleagues.
 - [Matthew effect](https://en.wikipedia.org/wiki/Matthew_effect) - "the rich get richer and the poor get poorer".
 - [Missing white woman syndrome](https://en.wikipedia.org/wiki/Missing_white_woman_syndrome) - Missing white woman syndrome is a term used by social scientists and media commentators to refer to extensive media coverage, especially in television, of missing person cases involving young, white, upper-middle-class women or girls.